-Here’s where the all the after-school practice and preparation becomes exciting!
+Here’s where all of the after-school practices and preparation become exciting!

-Our high school students spend their Friday evenings and all day Saturdays at debate tournaments in intense competition with kids from schools from around the city.
-Two-person teams debate in 4-6 preliminary rounds, usually followed by elimination rounds.
-Each round takes about 100 minutes and includes eight distinct speeches plus four cross-examinations.
+Our high school students spend their Friday evenings and Saturdays at debate tournaments, engaged in intense competition with kids from schools from around the city.
+Two-person teams debate in five preliminary rounds, usually followed by elimination rounds.
+Each round takes about 100 minutes and includes eight distinct speeches, plus four cross-examinations.
 Our middle school students compete in Saturday-only tournaments, with each student participating in four 45-minute rounds.

 In each round, a judge assesses the students’ use of evidence and logic, knowledge of the issues, ability to refute opponents’ arguments, cross-examination effectiveness, and persuasiveness.
-Importantly, at the end of each round, judges provide an immediate critique and debaters take that feedback into their next round, often 15 minutes later.
+Importantly, at the end of each round, judges provide an immediate critique and debaters use that feedback for their next round, often 15 minutes later.
 This feedback loop makes debate tournaments unusually dynamic environments for learning.

 The topics are based on the annual national policy debate resolution.
 Within each resolution, debaters find rich veins of subtopics and virtually every year they explore issues in politics, economics, science and technology, international relations, social sciences, and philosophy.
 Required to prepare for and argue both the affirmative and negative on multiple issues, our debaters develop wide content knowledge, deep critical thinking skills, and the keen ability to understand diverse perspectives.

 The Chicago Debate Commission holds approximately 35 tournaments during the season, including regular tournaments, invitational tournaments, and a summer training tournament.
-Our tournaments are attended by hundreds of students from approximately 70 schools and about 40 Chicago neighborhoods.
+Our tournaments are attended by hundreds of students from approximately 60 schools and 40 Chicago neighborhoods.

 Chicago Debate League (CDL) Regular-Season Tournaments